saf-dmitry/taskpaper-mode/README.md

 The initial value in each item defines the key you have to press.
 The second parameter is a short description and the last one is the query string to be used for the matching.
 If the first element is a string, it will be used as block title to visually group queries.
 Pressing `C-c ?` (`taskpaper-query-fast-select`) will then present you with a special interface, listing all predefined queries with corresponding selection keys.

+By default, querying uses non-incremental mode.
+If you want to use incremental mode for saved queries, configure user option `taskpaper-iquery-default`.

 ### Startup View